markmead/hyperui/README.md

 # 🚀 HyperUI

-HyperUI is a collection of free Tailwind CSS components that can be used in your next project.
-With a range of components, you can build your next marketing website, admin dashboard, eCommerce store and much more.
+HyperUI is a collection of free Tailwind CSS components for use in various projects.
+It includes components suitable for a marketing website, admin dashboard, eCommerce store, and more.

 ![](https://hyperui.dev/og.jpg)